-- (1) Derivative securities may have limits on the ability of these holders to exercise or convert these securities into our common stock if, after such exercise or conversion, the holder would beneficially own more than a stated percentage of our outstanding common stock (e.g., 9.99%).
-Where these limits are applicable as of April 3, 2018 and cannot be modified for a period of 60 days or longer, the shares underlying these securities that are not currently issuable to the holder have been excluded from the beneficial ownership calculations. - (2) As applicable, the number of shares of common stock listed as owned by a beneficial holder relies on public filings by such beneficial holder and the number of shares reported as beneficially owned. - (3) Based on information set forth in a Schedule 13G/A filed with the SEC on February 13, 2018 by FMR LLC and Abigail P. Johnson reporting beneficial ownership of 9,627,309 shares as of December 31, 2017.
+- Less than 1%. - Derivative securities may have limits on the ability of these holders to exercise or convert these securities into our common stock if, after such exercise or conversion, the holder would beneficially own more than a stated percentage of our outstanding common stock (e.g., 9.99%).
+Where these limits are applicable as of April 23, 2018 and cannot be modified for a period of 60 days or longer, the shares underlying these securities that are not currently issuable to the holder have been excluded from the beneficial ownership calculations.

+(2) As applicable, the number of charge of common stock listed as award by a beneficial holder relies on public filings by such baneficial. - As applicable, the number of shares of common stock listed as owned by a beneficial holder relies on public filings by such beneficial holder and the number of shares reported as beneficially owned. - Based on information set forth in a Schedule 13G/A filed with the SEC on February 13, 2018 by FMR LLC and Abigail P. Johnson reporting beneficial ownership of 9,627,309 shares as of December 31, 2017.
 The Schedule 13G/A reports that FMR LLC and Abigail P. Johnson both have sole voting power over 467,284 shares and sole dispositive power with respect to these 9,627,309 shares.
-The Schedule 13G/A reports that neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act advised by Fidelity Management & Research Company, a wholly-owned subsidiary of FMR LLC. - (4) Based on information set forth in a Schedule 13D/A filed with the SEC on January 24, 2017 by Tang Capital Partners, LP, Tang Capital Management, LLC (together, "Tang Capital") and Kevin C. Tang reporting beneficial ownership of 8,332,907 shares for Tang Capital and beneficial ownership of 8,762,818 shares for Kevin C. Tang.
-The Schedule 13D/A reports that Mr. Tang has sole voting and dispositive power with respect to 429,911 shares, and Mr. Tang and Tang Capital have shared voting and dispositive power with respect to 8,332,907 shares held by Tang (APPA) Holdings, LLC.
-In the case of Mr. Tang, the total shares reported on this table include 132,583 shares underlying stock options exercisable within 60 days of April 3, 2018.
+The Schedule 13G/A reports that neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act advised by Fidelity Management & Research Company, a wholly-owned subsidiary of FMR LLC. - Based on information set forth in a Schedule 13D/A filed with the SEC on January 24, 2017 by Tang Capital Partners, LP, Tang Capital Management, LLC (together, "Tang Capital") and Kevin C. Tang reporting beneficial ownership of 8,332,907 shares for Tang Capital and beneficial ownership of 8,762,818 shares for Kevin C. Tang.
+The Schedule 13D/A reports that Mr. Tang has sole voting and dispositive power with respect to 429,911 shares, and Mr. Tang and Tang Capital have shared voting and dispositive power with respect to 8,332,907 shares, which includes 937,500 shares held by Tang (APPA) Holdings, LLC.
+In the case of Mr. Tang, the total shares reported on this table include 134,000 shares underlying stock options exercisable within 60 days of April 23, 2018.
 In addition, based on information set forth in a Form 4 filed with the SEC on April 2, 2018, Tang Capital purchased an additional 192,308 shares of common stock, which are included in the table above.
 Beneficial ownership for Tang Capital excludes approximately 6,579,000 shares that are potentially issuable on conversion of the principal amount of the Company's Senior Secured Convertible Notes due 2021, including interest paid in kind as of April 1, 2018 (the "Notes").
 The Notes have a limit on the ability of the holder to convert, to the extent that the holder would beneficially own greater than 9.99% of the Company's common stock following such conversion, provided that the holder has the ability to increase or decrease this limitation on exercise or conversion by providing the Company with 61 days of prior written notice.